 This HSI model is applicable to juvenile and adult largemouth bass (median TL = 200 mm) that occur primarily in the freshwater parts of the estuarine basins throughout the year.
-The model equation is $HSI = (SI_1 x SI_2)^{1/2}$, where SI1 is the water quality suitability index and SI2 is the structural habitat suitability index.
-The water quality SI is based on the GLMM-Poisson model, which is depicted in Figure 40, and uses average salinity and water temperature over the entire year as model input.
+The model equation is $HSI = (SI_1 \times SI_2)^{1/2}$ , where $SI_1$ is the water quality suitability index and $SI_2$ is the structural habitat suitability index.
+The water quality SI is based on the GLMM-Poisson model, which is represented by the equation below and depicted in Figure 40, and uses average salinity and water temperature over the entire year as model input.
 The structural habitat SI is shown in Figure 30.